The Project and Background

 - Companies would be able to pay a small monthly fee for their associates to book an open slot at any time or location they desired.

 - This area would also be open to the public for bookings, after office hours.

 - These tree-house-like office pods would be accessible via vertical staircases and be complete with outlets and small laptop tables.

-- The vertical spaces would be intertwined by a walking path for those who found relaxation through movement.
+- The vertical spaces would be connected and intertwined by a walking path for those who found relaxation through movement.